gmihaila/unt_hpc/ssh/README.md

 Congratulations!
 Now every time you need to login to Talon you just need to type **ssh t3** and your good to go!

 ## When you want to copy files using SCP:
+If you are not familiar with SCP you can find a nice example [here](https://www.computerhope.com/unix/scp.htm)

 Now since you setup your ssh shortcut to be t3 and the password saved, when you use SCP it will be a lot easier!

 Just type